Trump and the Big, Bad Bugs

-The U.S. Center for Disease Control and Prevention (CDC) says that 23,000 Americans die each year from drug resistant germs, and a British study predicted that, unless something is done about the crisis, antibiotic resistant bacteria could kill 10 million people a year by 2050.
-The WHO says “superbugs” pose one of the most serous threats that humanity faces, and the medical magazine Lancet called drug resistant pathogens “The biggest global health threat in the 21st Century.”
+The U.S. Center for Disease Control and Prevention (CDC) says that 23,000 Americans die each year from drug-resistant germs, and a British study predicted that, unless something is done about the crisis, antibiotic-resistant bacteria could kill 10 million people a year by 2050.
+The WHO says “superbugs” pose one of the most serious threats that humanity faces, and the medical magazine Lancet called drug-resistant pathogens “The biggest global health threat in the 21st Century.”

 The White House’s hostility to the Obama administration’s Affordable Care Act could also have major consequences, not only for Americans, but the world.
 In 1918, a mild Spanish flu mutated—probably in Kansas—into a fearsome virus that killed between 50 and 100 million people worldwide.

 The 1918-19 pandemic almost certainly started in the digestive tracts of Chinese pigs, then passed to birds, and from birds to people.
 Those Chinese pigs are still out there, and lethal varieties of bird flu are currently circulating in China and Southeast Asia.
 So far, most can only be passed by direct contact with infected animals, but sooner or later there will be a mutation that will make a virus far more communicable.
 A deadly worldwide pandemic is a “when,” not an “if.”

 And when that pandemic hits, Americans will find that there are not enough hospital beds—so-called “surge capacity” is non-existent—or robust public health programs to cope with it.
 China has also cut back on public health care programs and, as a result, was initially unable to deal with the 2003 SARS crisis that sickened 8,000 people and killed 800.